The Complete Guide to different types of keycaps: Materials, Profiles, Printing methods, and more

 Two popular profiles, Cherry and OEM profiles, have gained recognition among gamers for their distinct advantages.
 They are slightly lower in height compared to some other profiles, which can reduce the distance your fingers need to travel when pressing keys.

-Cherry vs OEM profile
+Cherry vs oem profile

-Cherry vs OEM profile
+Cherry vs oem profile

 This enables faster keypresses and reduced finger fatigue during extended gaming sessions.
 Both profiles have their merits, so the best choice ultimately depends on your personal preferences and gaming style.